 Business gets out of hand

-Fear not physically overseeing your campaign as your outsourced marketing and sales provider will give you access to a CRM where you can track all campaign activities in realtime.
-And just like any other companies, they are bound with in-house rules which regulate every workflow in your campaign and align all other aspects of the business that resonate with your standards.
+Fear not physically overseeing your campaign as your outsourced marketing and sales provider will give you access to a CRM where you can track all campaign activities in real time.
+And just like any other companies, they are bound by in-house rules which regulate every workflow in your campaign and align all other aspects of the business that resonate with your standards.

 Although you can directly discuss quality, most outsourcing providers come after quantity.
 Chances are, they would submit even half-baked leads just to show performance numbers.